This feature is available in NVivo Pro and Plus editions. Learn more

-You need an Internet connection, Internet Explorer 8 (or later) and Flash Player to play the video in NVivo.
+You need an Internet connection and Internet Explorer 10 (or later) to play the video in NVivo.
 You can still work with the video transcript (if you have created one) without an internet connection.

 You can work with a video source from YouTube in the same way as you would a video source containing imported media—however, there are few minor differences.
 For videos sources from YouTube:

 The video size always scales to fit the player window.